HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 2.Create and configure a corporate wallet
 -------------------

-2.1 Log in to the ChainUP Custody platform
+2.1 Login to the ChainUP Custody platform
 ~~~~~~~~~~~~~~~~~~~

 Open ChainUP Custody platform (waas.chainup.com or custody.chainup.com) using any browser, scan the QR code and log in using the [TopValue] app or by scanning the QR code.